4strid/mouse-control.autohotkey/README.md

 ### Precompiled Binary
 As of the latest release, a precompiled version is shipped with the source code so you don't have to install anything at all.
 Just double click the .exe and you're gucci golden!

-If you do it this way, imagine me frowning a bit and seeming mildly disappointed.
-Just kidding, no judgment here!
-We're not all programmers after all!
+(It's the one with a cute little mouse icon) (Well, I think it's cute; I'm not much of an artist, admittedly)

 ## Modes of Input
-Like Vim, vim\_mouse has modes of input, with "Insert mode" acting like a regular keyboard and "Normal mode" intercepting keys to move and control the mouse instead.
+This program has modes of input, allowing the keys to *sometimes* drive the mouse, and sometimes drive the keyboard (inspired by the text editor Vim).
+There's "Insert mode" where the keys behave normally and "Normal mode" intercepting keys to move and control the mouse instead.
+(These names are lifted from Vim.
+I'm aware, "Normal" mode isn't very normal at all)

 `Home` or `Win Alt n` enters Normal mode
 `Insert` or `Win Alt i` enters Insert mode